-I decided to cut Jake a little slack.
-I don’t know if it was so much a compassion for Jake, as he was a pretty tough guy.
-I think it was more the lack of satisfaction I was hoping to give Tyler on his thousandth scheme of the year.
-“Well, Tyler, it would be awfully selfish of me to accept Jake’s advances.
+I decided to cut Bodhi a little slack.
+I don’t know if it was so much a compassion for Bodhi, as he was a pretty tough guy.
+I think it was more the lack of satisfaction I was hoping to give Leo on his thousandth scheme of the year.
+“Well, Leo, it would be awfully selfish of me to accept Bodhi’s advances.
 If I would say yes, I’d only be saying yes because I want him for his body.”

-Poor, stupid Jake responded as only he could.
+Bodhi responded as only he could.
 “I’d consider that a pretty fair trade.”
-Unfortunately, he wasn’t kidding.

-While a lot of people thought my group was shallow because of who our parents were, I did have aspirations for more than being used by someone whose desires didn’t go beyond thirty seconds into the future.
+I playfully slapped Bodhi upside the head.

-At this point, Tyler had realized his plan had not gone in the direction he had intended.
-He didn’t elicit the level of response he desired.
+At this point, Leo had realized his plan had not gone in the direction he had intended.
+Neither of us elicited the level of response he desired, and I had hit a nerve with the admittance of Bodhi’s good looks, the one thing that socially kept Bodhi just slightly higher than Leo.
 So did he just drop it and chalk it up as a good try?
 Nope.
 He improvised and changed his plan on the fly.
-“I agree with Jake.
+“I agree with Bodhi.
 If he wants your money, he’ll have to wait until you die to get it, but you’ll be able to use him as long as you’re alive.
 What do you have to lose?”

-Jake, of course, agreed.
+Bodhi, of course, agreed with that assessment.
 Now I was backed into a corner.
-I had read Tyler’s plan and felt some sympathy for Jake, so I teamed up with Jake against Tyler.
-The problem was, I wasn’t really teaming up with Jake.
-Jake didn’t realize he was in a battle, he didn’t realize I was on his team because now his betrayer was “helping” him again.
-And even if he were on my team, we’d still be outmanned by Tyler.
+I had read Leo’s plan and felt some sympathy for Bodhi, so I teamed up with Bodhi against Leo.
+The problem was, I wasn’t really teaming up with Bodhi.
+Bodhi didn’t realize he was in a battle, he didn’t realize I was on his team because now his betrayer was “helping” him again.
+And even if he were on my team, we’d still be outmanned by Leo, the double-agent.

 I responded.
 “What do I have to lose?
 How about my heart?
-My soul?”
+My soul?
+Not to mention 150 years of my life.”

-“Well,” Tyler began, “you don’t have a heart.
-Just look at what you’ve been doing to poor Jake for the past two years.
+“Well,” Leo began, “you don’t have a heart.
+Just look at what you’ve been doing to poor Bodhi for the past year.
 And second, souls don’t even exist.
 So I guess there’s really nothing holding you back.”

 “Actually, there is one other pretty significant obstacle,” I stated.
-I didn’t continue by saying what that obstacle was, as I knew it would eat Tyler up inside not knowing my response.
+I didn’t continue by saying what that obstacle was, as I knew it would eat Leo up inside not knowing my response.
 I could see his lips slightly pursing, as he internally debated what this obstacle could be, and if it would pose any threat to this mental victory he was pursuing.

-Confident of his skills and what he thought was my bluff, Tyler decided to move forward.
-“So what is this obstacle, Jenny?”
+Confident of his skills and what he thought was my bluff, Leo decided to move forward.
+“So what is this obstacle, Jada?”

-“Well, Jake’s dad is the head of the police force, and he could easily cover up a murder.
-My death and Jake’s fortune could end up being realized a little prematurely.”
+“Well, Bodhi’s dad is the head of the police force, and he could easily cover up a murder.
+My death and Bodhi’s fortune could end up being realized a little prematurely.”

 We all laughed.
-Tyler did like to make things awkward, and he did like to pick at people, but he also appreciated a good sense of humor.
-I would have never been able to back him into a corner, and even if I had, that would have only caused him to persist more and dig deeper, until I was defeated.
-We had arrived at a win/win scenario, which is all I could have hoped for.
+Leo did like to make things awkward, and he did like to pick at people, but he also appreciated a good sense of humor.
+I would have never been able to back him into a corner, and even if I had, that would have only caused him to persist more and dig deeper until I was defeated.
+We had arrived at a win-win scenario, which is all I could have hoped for.
 It was just another great day at high school, with all of my friends.